Need to talk? Call 1800 882 436.

 How will pregnancy affect my skin?

-Some areas of your skin may get darker, such as your nipples, armpits, inner thighs, genital area and under your eyes.
+Certain areas of your skin may get darker, such as your nipples, armpits, inner thighs, genital area and under your eyes.

-What are some common skin conditions in pregnancy?
+What are common skin conditions in pregnancy?

-Acne is a common skin condition that usually begins during adolescence.
-If you have acne, it is likely to flare up during the first trimester of your pregnancy.
-Fortunately, pregnancy acne usually improves significantly or even disappears entirely during the last trimester.
-After giving birth, breastfeeding can help you keep acne away.
+Acne is a common skin condition that most often starts during adolescence.
+If you have had acne, it is likely to flare up during the first trimester of your pregnancy.

 Read more about acne during pregnancy.